sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 #### Step 3: Update Documentation URLs and Branding

-You'll need to update all README files.

-**Find and replace these patterns:**
+Update all README files by finding and replacing the following patterns:

 | Original | Replace with (for example) | Files Affected |
 |----------|--------------|----------------|